underscoreio/essential-scala/src/pages/implicits/using-type-classes.md

 ## Implicitly

 Context bounds give us a short-hand syntax for declaring implicit parameters, but since we don't have an explicit name for the parameter we cannot use it in our methods.
-Normally we use context bounds when we don't need access to the implicit parameter, but rather just pass it on to some other method expecting an implicit.
-However if we do need access for some reason, we can use the `implicitly` method.
+Normally we use context bounds when we don't need explicit access to the implicit parameter, but rather just implicitly pass it on to some other method.
+However if we do need access for some reason we can use the `implicitly` method.

 ~~~ scala
 scala> case class Example(name: String)